farzadjannati/Improving-Persian-News-Headline-Generation/README.md

 - We thank the developers of the **PN-Summary** dataset for providing the data for this research.
 - This project utilizes the powerful **Llama 3.1 8B Instruct** model developed by Meta AI.

+Author
+Farzad Jannati

+Master’s Student · University of Tehran

+Project collaborators: Shahriar Rahimi Rad · Abolfazl Assarian Nejad

+Interested in:

+Large Language Models
+Natural Language Processing
+Persian NLP
+Fact-Aware Text Generation
+Parameter-Efficient Fine-Tuning

+Support
+If you find this repository useful, consider giving it a ⭐️

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+Bridging advanced generative AI and the linguistic needs of Persian journalism 🗞️⚡

+Built with ❤️ using Llama 3.1, LoRA, and Hugging Face